ScottGarman/thinkpad_t440s/README.md

 Touchpad Support
 ================

 The out of box touchpad experience leaves a lot to be desired.
 The touchpad acts very jumpy and unstable, and the GNOME acceleration and sensitivity settings do not appear to have much impact.
-The first thing you'll want to do is disable GNOME/Cinnamon control of the touchpad settings.
+The first thing you'll want to do is disable GNOME/Cinnamon control of the touchpad settings so it doesn't conflict with your customizations.
 Install the dconf-editor with:

 	sudo apt-get install dconf-editor